killerdevildog/Quaylyn-s-Law/QuaylynsLaw.md

 - You can't form hypotheses (so the scientific method is premature)
 - The space isn't sorted (so binary search fails)
 - There's no gradient (so gradient descent doesn't work)
+- You don't have quantum hardware (so Grover's/Shor's are unavailable)
+- You don't know cipher structure (so differential cryptanalysis is blocked)

 It generates candidate regions through optimal elimination (~33% per iteration), allowing structure to emerge **before you claim to understand what that structure is**.

+**The Deep Connection:** Many successful algorithms - quantum (Grover's, Shor's) and classical (cryptanalysis) - **already implement directional elimination principles**.
+Quaylyn's Law formalizes the pattern they share: success through progressive elimination rather than assertion of certainty.

 ---